huzaifab/spring-boot-method-return-type-generic/README.md

 - >java -jar target\spring-boot-method-return-type-generic-0.1.0.jar --server.port=8080

 How to run?
-- from Browser or using Postman Client request url http://localhost:8080/generic/1
+- from Browser or using Postman Client request(GET) url http://localhost:8080/generic/1
 - it will show output as :
   {
     "name": "Train",